mort-sh/docs/documentation/SvelteKit.md

 If the array contains `'*'`, all origins will be trusted.
 This is generally not recommended!

-**Warning**: Only add origins you completely trust, as this bypasses CSRF protection for those origins.
+> [!NOTE] Only add origins you completely trust, as this bypasses CSRF protection for those origins.

+CSRF checks only apply in production, not in local development.

 </div>
 </div>